 To make things easier we’ve compiled some tips to prepare and empower your child for his or her first experience at Foley.
-In addition, one of the Assistant Directors or Directors at Foley will be in contact with you once registered to set up a time for a home visit!
+In addition, one of the Assistant Directors or Directors at Foley will be in contact with you once registered to set up a time to meet!
 The purpose being intentionality as we want to connect, answer questions, welcome and build upon the relationship to give your camper the best experience at camp.

-- If your child isn’t the strongest swimmer, try swim lessons or practicing before camp.
+- If your child isn’t the strongest swimmer, try practicing before camp.
 Learn more about the Swim Check that campers do on the first day.